tom-seddon/b2/doc/Installing-on-Windows.md

 Unzip to a folder of your choice and run `b2.exe`.

-## 32-bit Windows?

-If you use 32-bit Windows, use `b2_32bit.exe`.

-The 32-bit version is unsupported.

 ## Windows 7 performance

 If you have trouble with slow startup and poor performance on Windows